Code-Institute-Submissions/portfolio-6/readme.md

 Having said this, the portfolio is also something that is aimed at any visitor who would like to keep up-to-date with my latest web projects and skills or even for those simply looking to keep in touch.

 Here, you will learn a little bit about me, my skills and experience as well as diving into projects showcased on the site.

+### What is it for?

+This portfolio has been developed as part of my Stream 1 project for [Code Institute](https://codeinstitute.net/)'s Full Stack Web Development course.
+Upon completion of the course, I will gain a diploma in Software Development.

 <br />
 <br />